OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/extension_plugin.rst

 The inputs to the problem are the components of the body force acting on node 1 (2d array pvec); the initial cross-sectional areas of all three structural elements (a1, a2, a3); the lumped mass at node 1 (mo);
-the length of bar 2 (el: this essentially scales the problem); and some material properties for the bars (e; Young's Modulus, and rho: material density).
+the length of bar 2 (el: this essentially scales the problem); and some material properties for the bars (e: Young's Modulus and rho: material density).
 The outputs of interest are the stresses in each bar (s1, s2, s3); the displacement at node 1 (u, v); the frequency of the first mode of vibration (ff); and the total weight of the structure (obj).
 The objective of this example is to use this Fortran subroutine to calculate the optimal cross-sectional areas of the three bars that minimize the total